elastic/elastic-agent/docs/test-framework-dev-guide.md

 - `mage integration:matrix` to run all tests on the complete matrix of supported operating systems and architectures of the Elastic Agent.

+#### Passing additional go test flags

+When running the tests we can pass additional go test flag using the env variable `GOTEST_FLAGS`.

+These flags are passed also when calculating batches for remote execution of integration tests.
+This allows for selecting a subset of test in a convenient way (see examples below)

+This feature is intended mostly for integration tests debugging/development without the need for new mage targets corresponding to a new set of test flags.

+A few examples:

+##### Run a single test with an exact match
+We want to run only the test named "TestStandaloneUpgrade" `GOTEST_FLAGS="-test.run ^TestStandaloneUpgrade$" mage integration:test`

+##### Run a tests matching a partial expression
+We want to run any test with "Upgrade" in the name `GOTEST_FLAGS="-test.run Upgrade" mage integration:test`
+##### Run a single test and signal that we want the short version
+We pass a `-test.short` flag along with the name match `GOTEST_FLAGS="-test.run ^TestStandaloneUpgrade$ -test.short" mage integration:test`

+##### Run a single test multiple times
+We pass a `-test.count` flag along with the name match `GOTEST_FLAGS="-test.run ^TestStandaloneUpgrade$ -test.count 10" mage integration:test`

+##### Run specific tests
+We pass a `-test.run` flag along with the names of the tests we want to run in OR `GOTEST_FLAGS="-test.run ^(TestStandaloneUpgrade|TestFleetManagedUpgrade)$" mage integration:test`

+##### Limitations
+Due to the way the parameters are passed to `devtools.GoTest` the value of the environment variable is split on space, so not all combination of flags and their values may be correctly split.

 ## Writing tests

 Write integration and E2E tests by adding them to the `testing/integration`